Discrete Representations Strengthen Vision Transformer Robustness

-The evident visual differences suggest that our learned filters capture structural patterns that are more global.
+We visualize the filters of our default model here and include more visualization in Appendix~\ref{sec:filters}.
+The evident visual differences suggest that our learned filters capture structural patterns.

 Second, we compare the attention from the classification tokens in Fig.~\ref{fig:att_viz}, where \emph{(i)} visualizes the individual images and \emph{(ii)} averages attention values of all the image in the same mini-batch.
 Our model attends to image regions that are semantically relevant for classification and captures more global contexts relative to the central object.